mademoixcel/Payroll/README.md

 2. **Christina Jackson** from the department of  Sales and Business Development with a monthly net pay of $3,369.90
 3. **Donna Diaz** from the department of Product Development with a monthly net pay of $3,287.70

-Click here to read all the steps taken to create this project
+Click [here](https://zehidaidowu017.medium.com/using-microsoft-excel-for-effective-payroll-management-system-22af11c92952) to read all the steps taken to create this project.